 Depending on your specific situation, you may not need to walk through each of the following steps.
 This list is here to simply guide you through the beginning stages of your job hunt, so feel free to modify it as needed.

 Your personality reveals a lot about yourself, such as what you enjoy doing, what makes you happy, and how you like to communicate — even the types of jobs you’d likely succeed in.
 There are a number of ways to incorporate your personality traits and characteristics in your job search.

 Take one of the many online personality tests to learn more about your specific traits and discover the types of roles those traits would make you an ideal fit for.
 This is also helpful when thinking about the type of work environment you’d be most productive in.

 Your personality helps you narrow your search in other ways, too — for example, if your results come back with details about you being shy, introspective, and reserved, research ideal jobs for introverts.

-2. Think about your skill set.
+2. Think about your skills.